MicroFocus/ADM-TSC-Tools-ALM-Octane/README.md

 * 4 . __Module Count__ - Excel macro to export ALM Octane entitites to Excel worksheet.
 * 5 . __Calculate Requirement Path__ - Calculates the short and long path of the Requirements structure.
 These paths can then be used to generate the document report based on your folder structure.
 * 6 . __Copy Requirement Folders__ - Select a specific requirement folder, and it will recreate the child structure (folders and requirement documents) in another specified folder.
+* 6 . __Excel License Report__ - Example file to show the process of displaying and graphing the SaaS concurrent usage data in Excel.
+* 6 . __Excel Run Report__ - Excel file demonstrating how you can create a run report with attachment download links for the run steps.